Long Creek Academy – Long Creek, South Carolina

 South Carolina | SC Picture Project | Oconee County Photos | Long Creek Academy

-Completed in 1914, Long Creek Academy in Oconee County was one of six “Mountain Mission Schools” constructed with assistance from the Southern Baptist Convention.
+Founded in 1914, Long Creek Academy in Oconee County was one of six “Mountain Mission Schools” constructed with assistance from the Southern Baptist Convention.
+It was operated by the Beaverdam Baptist Association in hopes of educating Baptist ministers and also running a Christian school for children who lived in the region.
 It later became an state-accredited private high school and operated as such until the mid-1950s.

 Long Creek Academy Add Info and More Photos